 New Requirements!
 Effective Fall 2016 the Mathematics Major has been revised.
 This website details the new requirements.
-Currently declared majors may switch to these new requirements by emailing their academic advisor or one of our undergraduate advisors, or they may stick with the major requirements in place at the time of their major declaration.
-To review the major requirements from recent years, see the Printable Fact Sheet Mathematics Major Pre-Fall 2016.
+Currently declared majors may switch to these new requirements by emailing their academic advisor or one of our Mathematics Undergraduate Advisors, or they may stick with the major requirements in place at the time of their major declaration.
+To review the major requirements from recent years, see the Fact Sheet for Mathematics Major Pre-Fall 2016.

-To clarify any requirements, contact one of our undergraduate advisors.
+To clarify any requirements, contact one of our Mathematics Undergraduate Advisors.

 Students in all majors in the Department of Mathematical Sciences must complete: